-Ireland's 'brutally misogynistic culture' saw the death of 9,000 babies and children in mother and baby homes, report finds
+Ireland's 'brutally misogynistic culture' saw the death of 9,000 children in mother and baby homes, report finds

 On Tuesday, the Commission of Investigation into Mother and Baby Homes and Certain Related Matters -- which was set up to investigate what happened in 14 mother and baby homes and four county homes from 1922 to 1998 -- announced the 9,000 deaths as part of the final findings of its near six-year inquiry.

-Around 56,000 women were sent to the 18 institutions investigated, where some 57,000 children were born, according to the report.
+Around 56,000 people -- from girls as young as 12 to women in their 40s -- were sent to the 18 institutions investigated, where some 57,000 children were born, according to the report.

 One in seven of those children (15%) didn't survive long enough to leave the homes, yet no alarm was raised by the State over the high mortality rates, even though it was "known to local and national authorities" and was "recorded in official publications," the report found.

-Prior to 1960, mother and baby homes "did not save the lives of 'illegitimate' children; in fact, they appear to have significantly reduced their prospects of survival," it added.
+Prior to 1960, mother and baby homes "did not save the lives of 'illegitimate' children; in fact, they appear to have significantly reduced their prospects of survival," it said.

 The report called the infant mortality rates the most "disquieting feature of these institutions."